devmasif/devmasif/README.md

 🎓 BS Computer Science Student at FAST Islamabad
 💻 Strong in C++, OOP, Python, and Data Structures
-🔭 Learning FastAPI, MongoDB, and Web Development
+🔭 FastAPI, MongoDB, and Web Development
 🧠 Solving LeetCode problems regularly
 ⚡ Interested in AI, Automation, and LLMs